-[where SP denotes the cumulative survival probability until time i, The day count fraction between times i-1 and i and DF the risk-free discount factor at time i.]
+[where SP denotes the cumulative survival probability until time i, $\tau{i-1,i}$ the day count fraction between times i-1 and i and DF the risk-free discount factor at time i.]
 This is the risky present value of 1 bp spread change on a notional amount of 1 currency unit.
+Net long position is the total CDS sold positions netted by the CDS bought positions of the same reference

-Net long position is the total CDS sold positions netted by the CDS bought positions of the same reference entity.
+&lt;sup>2 Net long position is the total CDS sold positions netted by the CDS bought positions of the same reference entity.